plcuhk/dvrk_suj_interface/README.md

+# Overview
+This package provide a control interface for SUJs

 # Dependency
 - Software: This package requires the installation of ROS.
 - hardware: This package requires the SUJ control board from CUHK-BMT